Vlastrix/keytastic_backend/docs/keyboard.md

 * int markedFavoriteCount: Integer that represents the number of times that the keyboard got marked as favorite by the users.
 * int viewsCount: Integer that represents the number of times the keyboard was viewed by the users.
 * String brandName: Brand of the keyboard, example 'Redragon'.
-* String compatibleDevices: A list that specifies the compatible devices for the keyboard, the values can be 'PC' or 'MacOS'.
+* Array compatibleDevices: A list that specifies the compatible devices for the keyboard, the values can be 'PC' or 'MacOS'.
 * String connectionTechnology: Specifies the connection technology of the keyboard, the values can be 'wired' or 'wireless'.
 * String buildType: Specifies if the keyboard is fully built or if it is barebones, the values can be 'Prebuilt' or 'Barebones'.
 * String size: Specifies the keyboard size, the values can be 'Full Size', 'TKL', '75%', '60%' and etc.
 * String layout: Specifies the keyboard layout, the values can be 'ISO' or 'ANSI'.
 * String backlight: Specifies the keyboard backlight, the values can be 'None', 'White', 'Single Color' or 'RGB'.
 * String backlightDirection: Specifies the keyboard backlight direction, the values can be 'north-facing' or 'south-facing'.
-* Array availableChasisColors: Specifies the color chasis of the keyboard.
+* Array availableChasisColors: Specifies a list of the available chasis color of the keyboard.
 * String material: Specifies the keyboard material type, tha values can be 'Metal' or 'Plastic'.
 * String switchType: Specifies the switch type of the keyboard if it is prebuilt, the values can be 'Linear', 'Tactile' or 'Clicky'.
 * String switchName: Specifies the name of the switch if the keyboard is prebuilt.